Contraception: female surgical sterilisation

 What is female surgical sterilisation?

-Female surgical sterilisation is a form of permanent contraception that involves sealing off a woman’s fallopian tubes.
-It is sometimes referred to as tubal ligation, or ‘having your tubes tied’.
+Female surgical sterilisation is a form of permanent contraception that involves sealing off or blocking a woman’s fallopian tubes.
+It is also referred to as tubal ligation or ‘having your tubes tied’.

 Tubal ligation works by preventing the sperm from reaching the egg.

 Normally, after an egg has been released by one of the ovaries (ovulation), it travels down the fallopian tube towards the uterus.
 Following ejaculation, sperm normally swim up to the fallopian tubes where an egg can be fertilised.
 Blocking the fallopian tubes prevents sperm from reaching and fertilising an egg.